MichalOkon/imc_prosperity/README.md

 # IMC Prosperity Trading Algorithm

 This repository contains code developed by the team Zahcheesha for the IMC trading competition.
-Our algorithm secured a position in the top 1% of all competing teams.
+Our algorithm secured 57th place competing against over 7000 teams (top 1%).
 In addition, we have developed a versatile simulator to test trading strategies without the need for official game access.

 ## Prerequisites